For Couples

 2 of 2

-You check a restaurant bill and notice a small extra charge for something you didn't order.
+Your partner checks a restaurant bill and notices a small extra charge for something they didn't order.

 •Point it out right away.